webmachinelearning/webnn/device-selection-explainer.md

 When creating a context, an application may want to provide hints to the implementation on what device(s) are preferred for execution.

-Implementations, browsers and underlying OS may want to control the allocation of compute devices for various use cases and system conditions.
+Implementations, browsers, and the underlying OS may want to control the allocation of compute devices for various use cases and system conditions.

 The question is in what use cases who and how much should control the execution context.